 A net gain from outsourcing?

-DHS, Interior plan to use Networx for switch to managed network services
+The Homeland Security and Interior departments plan to use Networx for the switch to managed network services.

 Scott Charbo knows the future of his Homeland Security Department backbone.
 And the future is now—well, as soon as the Networx governmentwide acquisition contract is awarded and ready for agencies to use.